Databricks SQL Driver for Go

 Requirements

-A development machine running Go, version 1.18 or higher.
+A development machine running Go, version 1.20 or above.
 To print the installed version of Go, run the command

 go version